 Mardi Himal ridge above the cloud line

-7 days from Pokhara, day by day
+The classic route from Pokhara, day by day

 Mardi Himal Trek Itinerary